uhub/awesome-perl/README.md

 * [jjl/Spark-Form](https://github.com/jjl/Spark-Form) - The Spark::Form Perl module for effortlessly handling forms.
 * [gugod/railsish](https://github.com/gugod/railsish) - A perl webapp framework with rails-like convention-based coding style.
 * [Geo-omics/scripts](https://github.com/Geo-omics/scripts) - General scripts used in the lab.
 Almost all of them are in core perl, i.e require no modules that don't already come with a perl installation.
 These script are currently in use by the Lab, so expect full support.
 This material is based upon work supported by the National Science Foundation under Grant Number EAR-1035955.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-* [gbarr/perl-beanstalk-client](https://github.com/gbarr/perl-beanstalk-client) - Perl client library for beanstalkd
 * [eiro/p5-perlude](https://github.com/eiro/p5-perlude) - Shell and Powershell  pipes, haskell keywords mixed with the awesomeness of perl. forget shell scrpting now!
-* [dpavlin/perl-Mifare-MAD](https://github.com/dpavlin/perl-Mifare-MAD) - pretty print Mifare Classic MAD - Mifare Application Directory from dump files
+* [edsu/www-wikipedia](https://github.com/edsu/www-wikipedia) - Simple Perl client for grabbing content out of Wikipedia
 * [domm/Game-PerlInvaders](https://github.com/domm/Game-PerlInvaders) - simple space invaders game implemented using Perl & SDL
 * [daoswald/Inline-CPP](https://github.com/daoswald/Inline-CPP) - Perl Module: Inline::CPP: Include C++ code inline within Perl code.
 * [cpan-testers/Test-Reporter](https://github.com/cpan-testers/Test-Reporter) - (Perl) Sends perl module test results to CPAN Testers
-* [cosimo/perl5-net-statsd](https://github.com/cosimo/perl5-net-statsd) - Net::Statsd is a Perl client for Etsy's statsd metric collection daemon
 * [chromatic/Modern-Perl](https://github.com/chromatic/Modern-Perl) - The Modern::Perl CPAN Distribution
 * [cho45/Text-Xatena](https://github.com/cho45/Text-Xatena) - Perl module for parsing Xatena syntax (like Hatena syntax)
 * [c9s/perldoc-zhtw-translation](https://github.com/c9s/perldoc-zhtw-translation) - Perldoc Translation in zh-tw